 Clark talked about Social Security on his radio show and revealed this pretty shocking statistic:

 “The largest percent of people Social Security-eligible start taking Social Security at 62 than any other age.
 Almost no one, from a financial standpoint, should take Social Security at age 62.”

-Clark was referring to data from the Social Security Administration that was published on USA Today’s website.
+Clark was referring to data from the Social Security Administration that was published on USA Today’s website in 2018.
 Here’s a snapshot of when people collect Social Security benefits:

 - Age 62: 34.3%

 - Age 65: 10.3%

 You can begin your Social Security retirement benefits as early as age 62 or as late as age 70.
 Many people wait until their “full (or normal) retirement age,” which is between 66 and 67 for today’s workers.